Revealing the unsung heroes of healthy public policy

 What is the issue?

-The public image of prevention correctly identifies the importance of individual behaviour change, but it makes it look spontaneous and the result of personal willpower only.
+The public image of disease prevention often emphasises the importance of individual behaviour change, but it makes it look spontaneous and the result of personal willpower only.

-This public image underestimates the role of public policy in creating situations and incentives to enable behaviour change, for example, by making fresh food affordable or by having policies in schools and workplaces that encourage physical activity.
+This public image underestimates the role of public policy in creating situations and incentives to enable behaviour change, for example, by making fresh food affordable and cigarettes expensive, or by having policies in schools and neighbourhoods that encourage physical activity.
 It also fails to represent public policies in housing, employment or education that directly affect people’s social and economic resources and hence their wellbeing.

 A large proportion of the health promotion and disease prevention workforce – the people who research and implement these policies – remains invisible to the public.
 Yet without these people we would not have achieved the huge gains made over the past 25 years.
-If we want to make further gains in prevention, we need to make the role of healthy public policy more widely known and understood could advance prevention further.
+Making the role of healthy public policy more widely known and understood could advance prevention further.
 People could demand, or at least expect, preventive public policies to be present – the way they expect high quality health care.

 - Professor Penny Hawe, Menzies Centre for Health Policy, University of Sydney